AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types.rst

 Kinds of Constraints
 ----------------------

-* Range constraints on discrete types
+* Range constraints on scalar types

    .. code:: Ada